 The brouhaha over movie producer Harvey Weinstein’s decades of inappropriate sexual aggression with actresses brought back sixty-year-old memories from Barrie Chase, one of the most superb dancers to work in film and television.
-Her story concerns Arthur Freed, the renowned MGM producer with an A-list roster of movie-musical titles to his name, a revered high-quality player, similar to Harvey Weinstein.
+Her story concerns Arthur Freed, the renowned MGM producer of an A-list of movie-musical titles, a revered high-quality player — oddly similar to Harvey Weinstein.

 “I got that [job], although I never actually got any lines.
 But I was paid $250/week, so that was good.
-There were four special girls that he could call upon if needed.
+We were four ‘special girls’ that he could call upon if needed.

-While all this buzz was building around Barrie, one day, “I was sent up to the office of Arthur Freed to discuss the screen test that Gene and Minnelli were gonna do at the end of Brigadoon.
-And, my god, the world was starting to open up.
+While this buzz was building around Barrie, one day, “I was sent up to the office of Arthur Freed to discuss the screen test that Gene and Minnelli were gonna do at the end of Brigadoon.
+My god, the world was starting to open up.
 It was a big deal for me.
 I was a chorus girl.”

-Unfortunately, said Chase, “Arthur Freed turned out to be a total lech.”
+Unfortunately, said Chase, Ternell’s admonition had resonance.
+“Arthur Freed turned out to be a total lech,” said Chase.

-This thesis was proven twice.
+Chase’s thesis (“lech”) was proven not once but twice.
 The first time, “I go up to the office and I go in and he is on a chaise lounge, like a chair.
 He had a chair next to it.
 He was sitting down.”

 Things began innocently enough.
 “Freed had been a song writer and he knew my mom [pianist Lee Keith] from New York.
 My mom had been going out with a guy who was also a songwriter, and he was best friends with Freed.
 He starts asking about my mom and figuring out what we’re going to do.

 “Suddenly, he picks up my hand and puts it on his cock, which was half erect.
 I think, ‘oh no,’ and I just get out of the chair and walked out of the office.